Arinerron/ScratchAPI/README.md

 [![Build Status](https://travis-ci.com/Arinerron/ScratchAPI.svg?token=xRJQhWcuhJai95gtzHzi&branch=master)](https://travis-ci.com/Arinerron/ScratchAPI) [![Gitter](https://badges.gitter.im/Arinerron/ScratchAPI.svg)](https://gitter.im/Arinerron/ScratchAPI?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-If you want to see a list of in-progress features, click here > https://github.com/Arinerron/ScratchAPI/issues/1 Also, if you're wondering why everything is indented with 8-width tabs, it's because GitHub is being irritating.
+If you want to see a list of features to be added, click here > https://github.com/Arinerron/ScratchAPI/issues/1 Also, if you're wondering why everything is indented with 8-width tabs, it's because GitHub is being irritating.
 They are supposed to be 4 spaces.